matzehecht/EinsatzMonitor-Alarm-PDF-Converter/README.md

     - Sondersignal
 ```

 The output part will now specify how the output should look like.
 It also maps the extracted input values to an output key.
 But first the output part specifies the separator used between the key and the related value (called `keyValueSeparator`) and the separator used between mutliple values (called `separator`).
-Both mentioned configurations are optional (`keyValueSeparator` defaults to `=` and `separator` defaults to `;`).
+Both mentioned configurations are optional (`keyValueSeparator` defaults to `: ` and `separator` defaults to `;`).
 The last thing specified in the output part are the output keys.
 They are located below the key `keys`.
 The output keys are little bit more complex.
 Each key is a mapping of it's name (will also be whats written in the output as key) to it's configuration.
 Each output key has to specify which input section it belongs to.
 Note: the inText keys are belonging to the section `inText`.
 Optionally the output keys can specify a filter.
 This filter will be used to determine if one value of this output key should be included in the output (for example you don't want to print cars with the number '00' in it then set `filter` to '00'.
 The filter takes an [RegExp](https://en.wikipedia.org/wiki/Regular_expression)).
 Also each key can optionally specify a prefix and/or suffix.
 This will be printed before/after the value.
+Finally, any key can be defined as required.
+If no value is available, emapc switches to fallback mode and prints the raw input text (looks like in the PDF) to the output, so that the 'Einsatzmonitor' can switch to fallback mode too.
 Now it's getting complex: If the output key will have a simple key value like format the configuration will take a list of input keywords (specified by `inputKeyWords`).
 Emapc looks for these input keys in the specified inputSection and merge them for the output.
 This can be used if the same information is can have different keys for different alarms.
 If the output key is contained in a table section or a try-section you have to use another format to specify the output.
 Here you have multiple options.
 If the output should print all values of a column or a row you should specify the `type` (`row` or `column`) and the inputKeyWord containing the row or column header.
 If you want to print one value of a row with a specific row header, you can specify a list of inputKeyWords (like for the keyValue described before) and the columnIndex of the value.
 Last but nor least: If you want to select one value of a specific row specified by an index, you can specify a `rowIndex` and a `columnIndex`.
 *Example:*